phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  /vault/graphics_mussel_regex.cvd (Signatures, Included)
  /vault/graphics_mussel_standard.cvd (Signatures, Included)
     Files for graphics signatures.
     Required if graphics signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
+Can remove if the option is disabled.
     ~
  /vault/greylist.csv (Signatures, Included/Created)
     CSV of greylisted signatures indicating to phpMussel which signatures it